 Did you know that our bodies actually vibrate with emotion?
 And that each emotion has a different vibration?
 This insight comes to us through the work of Jaak Panksepp and his research into the mammalian circuits of emotion and motivation.

 To truly understand resonance, we must understand that our bodies ACTUALLY vibrate with emotion.
 Anger moves us in a different way than sorrow.
 We are taken into emotional states that have qualities that are recognizable to other humans… as long as those humans are not stopping their vibrations in response to others.

-There’s a diagnostic tool we can use to see where our own resonance is blocked: begin to notice when and why we step out of relationship (with ourselves, and others) when we cannot be in the fullness of a particular emotion.
-An example is: if we start to grieve and immediately become angry, this means we cannot resonate with grief, and so we have learned that it’s easier for us to respond with anger, rather than feel grief.
+There’s a diagnostic tool we can use to see where our own resonance is blocked: begin to notice when and why we step out of relationship (with ourselves, and others) and when we cannot be in the fullness of a particular emotion.
+For example, if we start to grieve and immediately become angry, this means we are unable to resonate with grief, and we have learned that it’s easier for us to respond with anger, rather than feel grief.

 Understanding resonance is key if we want to learn how to not turn away from ourselves and from others, including our clients (if we are practitioners who support others to heal and feel.)

 Have you ever noticed little humans (or even non-human mammals) who carry tiny stuffed animals or blankets with them everywhere they go?
 This is often a strategy for little ones to get an additional level of warmth that they aren’t receiving from their primary care-givers.
 If humans have failed us completely, it is often small non-human animals (including stuffed animals or inanimate soothing-objects) that can support us in having some sense of togetherness, warmth, and affection.